Ships in the package url https://www.wikipedia.org test "Wikipedia homepage loads" Verify the page shows "Wikipedia"

 Three steps.
 Under two minutes.
 You're testing.

-Describe your test in a .tww file using plain English.
+Describe your test in a .tww file using words.
 Structure with describe and test blocks โ just like Jest.

 Execute with tww run.
 The AI agent launches a browser, reads the page, and performs every step you described.